This post may contain affiliate links. Please see my disclosure policy for details.

-All of these stories are what makes Bodmin Moor so magical with an air of mystery surrounding it.
+All of these stories are what make Bodmin Moor so magical with an air of mystery surrounding it.

 Bodmin Moor as an early settlement

-The area of Bodmin Moor in geological terms with the granite land around here date all the way back to the Carboniferous period.
+The area of Bodmin Moor in geological terms with the granite land around here dates all the way back to the Carboniferous period.